penggzhang/CarND-Capstone/README.md

 self.target_speed_mps = math.sqrt(vel_sq)
 ```

-Detailed derivations of these calculation are available here %%%%%.
+Detailed derivations of these calculation are available here (INSERT REFERENCE).

 ## Control Systems
 There are three closed-loop controllers present for the vehicle motion control: